DeepRolling/blog/data/notification-in-react-native.md

     yarn add jpush-react-native
     yarn add jcore-react-native

-For some compilement problem , you also need **do some tedious work** for link the android library even the auto-linking(introducing in react-native0.60) already widely used .
-For the detail , please see  [README.md](https://github.com/jpush/jpush-react-native) .
+For some compilement problem , you also need **do some tedious work** for config Jpush account even the auto-linking(introducing in react-native0.60) already widely used .

-After that , for make this library work properly , you need config some code in **entry file** in different platform :
+After that , for make this library work properly , you need write some code in **entry file** in different platform :
 >**MainApplication.java** and **app/build.gradle** for Android
 >**AppDelegate.m** for IOS
->For the detail , also see README.md metioned above .
+>For the detail , also see [README.md](https://github.com/jpush/jpush-react-native)  metioned above .

 After these work , we can use this library in our react-native code :